The office: the place to socialise?

-Last year, our attention was drawn to the metaverse.
+Last year, the latest emerging work trends that our attention was drawn to was the metaverse.
 According to Meta, we’ll not only live and play in the metaverse but also work there.
 This would entail having a virtual workspace that looks just like you want it to and virtually connecting with your colleagues in an interactive and immersive way.
 How exactly the metaverse will be realised and how it will change the way we work are, however, still subjects of speculation at this time.
 It isn’t clear yet whether this virtual world will hide the pyjamas that you’re wearing, nor is it clear whether it will be able to filter out the sound of your next-door neighbour’s decidedly very non-virtual leaf blower.

 What can be said with certainty, is that companies will increasingly make use of digital tools to improve the way we work.

 For now, more subtle forms of digitisation are being incorporated into workspaces.
 Most of us are already carrying out our daily work tasks via digital applications and cloud computing.
 The pandemic has further entrenched the use of these tools and has ushered in a whole new array of digital technologies.

 Digital tools such as Workspace or Office management software, for example, is becoming popular due to its ability to prevent overbooking at offices.
 This helps companies to comply with health and safety measures and reassures employees that there aren’t too many people on-site.
 Workspace management software also gives real-time measurements of how buildings or offices are used: this, for example, can be used by sustainability officers to measure a company’s carbon footprint, or by facility managers to manage their buildings or sites.